mostghost/oughtasave/README.md

 # Oughtasave
 A replacement for krita's built-in autosave functionality.
-Krita's built in autosave could more accurately be described as crash recovery- it is automatically deleted when krita is shut down by the user.
+Krita's built in autosave could be more accurately described as crash recovery: it is automatically deleted when krita is shut down by the user.
 Unfortunately, due to user error or krita misunderstanding a crash as a shut down and deleting the autosave itself, you can potentially lose a lot of work.
 Instead, this plugin will simply save your file automatically- every X number of minutes, it will either overwrite your save file, or create a new incremental save file, depending on your settings.

 It is set up as a docker; however, you do not need to keep the docker visible if you enable autostart in the settings tab.